 Browse the folders and Items within the Workspace.
 And although you can't create or edit Items from within the browser interface (you can remove them), you are able to create and edit folders and so build the structure of the Workspace, without having to be connected to that Workspace through Altium Designer.

-Define folder-level and Item-level sharing – controlling who is able to see what content in the Workspace and, at the folder level, whether other users can simply view a folder and its content, or also edit it (effectively releasing/committing/uploading design data into it).
+Define folder-level and Item-level sharing – controlling who is able to see what content is in the Workspace and, at the folder level, whether other users can simply view a folder and its content, or also edit it (effectively releasing/committing/uploading design data into it).

 The interface itself presents with a look and feel that is similar to that of the Explorer panel, when accessing Workspace content through Altium Designer.
 A strong degree of consistency between the two interfaces means that if you are familiar with the panel, you'll be able to intuitively drive this browser-based variant without difficulty.